cdisc-org/DataExchange-ODM-LinkML/docs/DocumentRef.md

     inlined: true
     inlined_as_list: true
 attributes:
-  leafID:
+  LeafID:
-    name: leafID
+    name: LeafID
-    description: Unique identifier for the leaf element with the document location.
+    description: Reference to the unique ID of the Leaf element that contains the location of a file containing a document.
+    comments:
+    - 'Required

+      enum values:t ext'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
-    identifier: true
-    alias: leafID
+    alias: LeafID
     owner: DocumentRef
     domain_of:
     - DocumentRef
-    - SourceItem
     range: oid
     required: true
   PDFPageRefRef: